Selyam12/Regles-Maison/Owning a Tavern.md

 - Kitchen (Cheap)
 - Larder (Cheap)
 - Cellar (Cheap)
+- Brewery (Cheap)

-These upgrades give the establishment a starting valuation of 4, making it a squalid business.
+These upgrades give the establishment a starting valuation of 5, making it a Poor business.
 To make it shine, the characters need to invest more coin!